1910 A Carload of Trouble

 Harry Chalmers, realizing his desire to spread promotional goodwill had become an unwanted exercise in favoritism fueled by greed, played the good sport.
 He awarded both Lajoie and Cobb with Chalmers 30s.
 In following years, however, Chalmers’ cars would be given not to the batting champ but, instead, to the player voted by sportswriters as the best in the game; it would become baseball’s first iteration of the Most Valuable Player award.

 Statistical revisionists have continued to make the Cobb-Lajoie controversy a lively issue.
-In 1981, The Sporting News discovered that a 1910 game in which Ty Cobb played—in which he collected two hits—had accidentally been counted twice in the final records.
+In 1981, The Sporting News discovered that a 1910 game in which Ty Cobb played and collected two hits had accidentally been counted twice in the final records.
 Deleting the copied game, Cobb had suddenly—and posthumously—fallen a batting point behind Lajoie, who was re-crowned with the title.
 Most other statistical bureaus of the day agreed, but the commissioner’s office stated that the matter was closed, and that Cobb officiallyThis Great Game uses the final numbers provided by retrosheet.org, which sides with The Sporting News: Lajoie .3841, Cobb .3833. remained the 1910 American League batting champion: Cobb .3849, Lajoie .3841.

 So much attention had been paid to the controversy surrounding the two superstars, many had forgotten that there was a World Series still to be played.